JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ```

 and then pass this to the `decorate` keyword argument of
-`arrrow`.
+`arrow`.
 By default, the graphics origin when the function
 is called is placed at the midpoint (0.5) of the arrow's
 shaft.